Research Framework

 These future stages aim to evaluate the model through controlled pilots, regulatory-aligned environments, and selected operational use cases once the conceptual foundations are fully stabilized.

-• Phase 1 — Conceptual design and governance framework (current phase)
+• Phase 1 — Conceptual reframing of decision traceability as a governance infrastructure (current phase)

-• Phase 2 — Decision traceability artefacts and applied pilots
+• Phase 2 — Design of decision traceability artefacts and applied governance pilots

 • Phase 3 — Institutional validation and regulatory dialogue

-• Phase 4 — Extended applications (client-facing and financial layers)
+• Phase 4 — Extended applications and synthesis of governance implications

 Related Research Outputs